-ICT for Brain, Body and Behavior (i3B) is a cluster of high-tech SMEs and knowledge institutes that initiate and carry out R&D and business development in the area of brain, cognition, physiology and behavior. i3B is an independent network, established by the Dutch “National Initiative Brain and Cognition” (NIHC). i3B is a foundation and full owner of i3B Innovations B.V., an EU-acknowledged SME and eligible to participate in European projects as a third party.
+ICT for Brain, Body and Behavior (i3B) is a cluster of high-tech SMEs and knowledge institutes that initiate and carry out R&D and business development in the area of brain, cognition, physiology and behavior. i3B is an independent network, established by the Dutch “National Initiative Brain and Cognition” (NIHC), Wageningen University & Research and Noldus IT. i3B is an EU-acknowledged foundation, eligible to participate in European projects as a third party.

-i3B’s application domains are wide, like ICT in Health, Food, Mobility, Security and Ambient Assisted Living. i3B develops ICT tools to monitor, provide feedback and change behavior; in a wide variety of circumstances like eating, buying, driving, human-system interaction, moving (sports, elderly), stress, social interaction, psychiatric disorders, workplace ergonomics, sleep quality, precision livestock farming and animal models of human disease.
+i3B’s application domains are in ICT in Health, Food, Mobility, Security. i3B develops digital tools to measure, analyze and provide feedback (monitor) in a wide variety of circumstances such as eating, buying, driving, human-system interaction, moving (sports, elderly), stress, social interaction, psychiatric disorders, workplace ergonomics, sleep quality, precision livestock farming and animal models of human disease.

 - Organization of events: i3B Café, annual symposium, congresses (including the Measuring Behavior congress), thematic workshops, joint trade show presentations.

 - Organization of thematic trade missions and ‘science & technology missions’ to specific countries and regions (in cooperation with Dutch embassies).